Robyn Johannes

-Robyn Johannes (born 23 August 1986) is a South African professional soccer player who most recently played as a defender and was the former captain of Stellenbosch FC in the Premier Soccer League.
+Robyn Johannes (born 23 August 1986) is a South African former professional soccer player who played as a central defender.
+He last played for and captained Stellenbosch FC in the Premier Soccer League.
+Johannes had an illustrious 18-year career in South African football, playing for top clubs including Mamelodi Sundowns F.C., Orlando Pirates F.C., Bidvest Wits F.C., Cape Town City F.C., and Stellenbosch F.C.
+He is renowned for his exceptional passing range, composure, and leadership qualities.
+Throughout his career, he won all major domestic trophies in South African football.

-Robyn, born in Strandfontein, Mitchell's Plain, played youth football with Parkhurst Ambassadors, Hellenic FC and Rygersdal FC before starting his professional career with University of Pretoria.
-He made his PSL debut with Mamelodi Sundowns.
-He is known for his exceptional passing range, composure and leadership.
-Robyn Johannes has won all domestic trophies.
+Born in Strandfontein, Mitchell's Plain, Johannes began his football journey at youth clubs like Parkhurst Ambassadors, Hellenic F.C., and Rygersdal F.C.
+He transitioned into professional football with University of Pretoria F.C., before making his Premier Soccer League debut with Mamelodi Sundowns F.C.

+In 2022, after retiring from professional football, Johannes introduced Coerver Coaching, the world's leading soccer skills teaching method, to the Western Cape.
+He has since hosted "Play Like The Stars" clinics in the Helderberg region and partnered with schools across the Helderberg and Cape Town.
+Through this partnership, Johannes provides coaching to children aged 4 to 16, aiming to develop their technical football skills using Coerver's globally recognised methods.

 Club career

 University of Pretoria

 Robyn joined Tuks Football Academy. "[...] he left the Mother city to join the University of Pretoria youth set-up at the tender age of 15."
 He was part of University of Pretoria promotion from Castle League to Vodacom League and then to the National First Division, where he was captain of the team.

 Mamelodi Sundowns

 Robyn signed with Mamelodi Sundowns in 2004, where he made his first PSL debut.
 His 5 year spell at the club was highly successful.
 The team won two league titles in 2005-06 and 2006-07.
 He played his first cup final at the Netbank Cup, winning against Mpumalanga Black Aces in 2008.
 In addition, he appeared in the CAF Champions League.

 In 2006, Robyn tore his ACL during a match, which left him on the sidelines for a year.